 NAISR’s Early Learning Programme: setting your kids up for success

-The Early Years Learning Programme at NAISR introduces children from the age of three to school life in a fun, active, and (most importantly) child-led way.

-Enrolling your children in NAISR’s Early Years Programme is vastly different from putting them in a regular nursery.
+The Early Years Learning Programme at NAISR introduces children from the age of three to school life in a fun, active, and (most importantly) child-led way — and it’s vastly different from putting them in a regular nursery.

 How?
-The team of dedicated teachers follows the students’ interests to create meaningful topic-based experiences — which are then tied to traditional school subjects such as literacy or maths.
+The dedicated teachers follow the students’ interests to create meaningful topic-based experiences, which are then tied to traditional school subjects such as literacy or maths.

 The IB and pre-IB Programmes at NAISR